The ER diagram for the bank management system in DBMS reveals the relationships of the bank management entities within its database.

 The table shows the overall description of the ER Diagram for the Bank Management System.
 It has a complete overview of the project’s information.

 |Abstract:||The bank management system ER diagram depicts the relationship between various entities.
 It can be thought of as a blueprint for your system (project) structure.|

 |Diagram:||ER Diagram is also known as Entity Relationship Diagram|

 |Tools Used:||Diagraming tools that provide ER diagram symbols.|

 A bank management system is a way for financial transactions to be done online.
 In banking systems, people do things by hand.
 When we use online banking, we use a technique called “virtual machines,” which automates tasks that used to be done by hand.

 Bank Management System Database Design

 This bank management system er diagram in DBMS was made based on bank requirements.
 The system can encode customer information.
-Banking admin can have access to the customer status and information for the important transactions.
-They can handle the data needed in managing customer and employee files as well as the transactions made by the customer and staff.
+The banking admin can have access to the customer status and information for important transactions.
+They manage customer and employee files and transactions.

 What is an ER Diagram?